Agile for Agencies: How Gabriel Uses ClickUp to Implement Scrum

 - Sprint Planning

-The Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
+During Scrum meetings, the Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
 Workload management is vital in this event, as most of the time, we share the same resource pool with other areas within the agency.

 - Daily Standup